 - External microphones make a huge difference in sound quality.
 I use an audio interface with a studio mic, but the most affordable and convenient option is a USB mic.
 The Shure MV5 USB mic provides good quality, EQ settings, and comes with a lightning adapter for Apple.

 Zoom is optimized for meetings, not music.
 The filters that cut out background noise and echos can disrupt the audio quality.
 Adjust the settings below, and ask your students to do the same—this will make a huge difference in the audio quality.
-From the desktop app, go to the audio settings and:

 - Test your microphone level while playing/singing.
 If the meter maxes out, lower the Input volume.